Skip to main content

 It’s also worth mentioning that the direct overnight bus is much cheaper than going via public busses i.e. Cuenca to Lojas, Lojas to Piura etc. Costs were adding up to $35 pp so know that $25 is the cheapest cost.

-The Semeria bus is comfortable, has semi camas, Wi-Fi, USB charging points, bags are tagged AND you get a small snack before departure.
+The Semeria bus is comfortable, has semi-camas, Wi-Fi, and USB charging points, bags are tagged AND you get a small snack before departure.
 How lovely!

-About an hour into your trip, you are given a entry form for immigration.
+About an hour into your trip, you are given an entry form for immigration.
 Don’t be ‘that guy’ at immigration, be sure to complete before arrival.

 Azuary Bus Company:

 Same costs as above, another option is Azuary Bus.
-This company leaves at 9.30pm, promising an arrival into Chiclayo at 10.00am.
+This company leaves at 9.30 pm, promising an arrive in Chiclayo at 10.00 am.

-We didn’t dig the idea that this company makes four stops in total; one before the border (we think it’s in Lojas), one at Immigration, another in Piura (far side of Peruvian border) and a final at Chiclayo.
+We didn’t dig the idea that this company makes four stops in total; one before the border (we think it’s in Lojas), one at Immigration, another in Piura (the far side of the Peruvian border) and a final at Chiclayo.

 Unfortunately, we cannot say any more about this company only that the same services as above were advertised.